 Brief Summary of Stars and Solar System Class 8

 Moon is a satellite of the Earth.
 The moon’s surface is dusty and barren.
-There are many craters and a large number of steep and high mountains all of the different sizes.
-Some of these are as high as the highest mountains on the surface of Earth.
-The moon does not produce its own light and we are able to see the moon because of the sunlight falling on it which gets reflected towards us.
+There are many craters and a large number of steep and high mountains all of different sizes.
+Some of these are as high as the highest mountains on the surface of the Earth.
+The moon does not produce its own light and we are able to see the moon because of the sunlight falling on it which gets reflected toward us.

 Phases of the Moon

 The various shapes of the moon seen during a month are called the phases of the moon.
-For example – Crescent, full moon, new moon etc. The day on which the whole moon is visible is known as the full moon day and when the moon is not visible is known as the new moon day.
+For example – Crescent, full moon, new moon, etc. The day on which the whole moon is visible is known as the full moon day and when the moon is not visible is known as the new moon day.

 The night sky is full of bright stars.
 Stars emit their own light much like the sun.
 The stars are millions of times farther away than the Sun.
-Therefore, they appear to us like points and the sun much bigger.
+Therefore, they appear to us like points and the sun is much bigger.
 Stars are also present in the sky during the daytime but they are not visible because of the bright sunlight.
 The stars appear to move from east to west.
 The pole star is situated in the direction of the earth’s axis and hence it does not appear to move.
 Sirius is the brightest star in the sky and it is located close to Orion.

-Stars that form a group that has a recognizable shape is called a constellation.
+Stars that form a group that has a recognizable shape are called a constellation.
 Examples of some constellations are – Ursa Major, Big Dipper, the Great Bear or the Saptarshi and Orion.
 Orion is also called the Hunter.
 The three middle stars represent the belt of the hunter and the four bright stars appear to be arranged in the form of a quadrilateral.
 Cassiopeia is another prominent constellation in the northern sky.
 It looks like a distorted letter W or M

-The unit of measurement for large distances in space is known as light year.
+The unit of measurement for large distances in space is known as the light year.
 It is the distance travelled by light in 1 year.
 The speed of light is about 300,000 km per second.
 Thus, the distance of the Sun from the Earth is said to be about 8 light minutes.
 The distance of Alpha Centauri is about 4.3 light-years which is the closest star to the planet Earth.

 The Sun and the celestial bodies which revolve around it form the solar system.
-It consists of a large number of celestial bodies such as planets, comets, asteroids and meteors.
+It consists of a large number of celestial bodies such as planets, comets, asteroids, and meteors.
 The gravitational attraction between the Sun and these objects keeps them revolving around it.
 There are 8 planets revolving around the Sun.
-They are Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune.
+They are Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
 Till 2006 there were 9 planets in the solar system.
 In 2006, the International Astronomical Union (IAU) adopted a new definition of a planet.
 Pluto did not fit into this definition hence it is no longer a planet of the solar system.